LukeGrahamLandry/franca/docs/aggregates.md

 E :: @enum(i64) (a, b, c);

 foo: E = .a;
+foo = .b;
+bar := E.b;
 ```

 ## Unions

+A union stores one value from a set of types in overlapping memory.
 Since the union doesn't know which type it currently contains,
 you have to track that information seperatly.
 This is almost never what you want.
 It is extremely easy to accidentally invoke behaviour considered disrespectful.

 ## Tagged Unions

+This is what rust calls an enum.
-This is just a bit of sugar around a struct that contains an enum and a union.
+It's just a bit of sugar around a struct that contains an enum and a union.
 For example, you could write this:

 ```